radiantlogicinc/radiantlogic-openapi-codegen/docs/CICD.md

 The pipeline will set that version number as the project version, abd the maven artifact and docker image tag will use that version.
 After the image is published, the repository will have a git tag applied with that version number (ie, `v1.0.0`) and the pom.xml will automatically be bumped to the next highest patch version snapshot (ie, `1.0.1-SNAPSHOT`).

 It is strongly recommended that all releases are done using this workflow to guarantee consistency.

+### Other Workflows

+"Maven Build" and "Docker Build" will appear in the Actions UI but are not directly runnable.
+They are invoked by the other workflows, but at the time of writing there does not appear to be a way to hide them from the Actions UI.